sa2c/CellProfiler-RunOnCluster/README.md

 # CellProfiler-RunOnCluster
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3275888.svg)](https://doi.org/10.5281/zenodo.3275888)

 A CellProfiler module for submitting batch jobs to a cluster running Slurm.
-Currently testing [CellProfiler 4.2.1](https://cellprofiler.org/releases) with Python 3.8 on Windows 10.
+Currently testing both plugins with [CellProfiler 4.2.1](https://cellprofiler.org/releases) on Windows 10.

 ## Installation
 ### Windows
 Note as our plugin requires additional libraries which aren’t packaged with CellProfiler 4.2.1, you’ll need to build CellProfiler from source rather than using a pre-packaged version. ([Reference](https://cellprofiler-manual.s3.amazonaws.com/CellProfiler-4.0.6/help/other_plugins.html?highlight=plugins))

 ### Source Installation
 When running on Linux or developing your own plugins, the most straight forward method is to copy the plugin sources to your Cellprofiler plugins directory.
+It is recommended to use the default ``CellProfiler\plugins`` folder as your plugin directory.
-[CellProfiler 3 to 4 migration guide](https://github.com/CellProfiler/CellProfiler-plugins/wiki/CellProfiler-3-to-4-migration-guide) and [Orientation to CellProfiler code](https://github.com/CellProfiler/CellProfiler/wiki/Orientation-to-CellProfiler-code) are some useful guidlines of developing CellProfiler plugins.
+[CellProfiler 3 to 4 migration guide](https://github.com/CellProfiler/CellProfiler-plugins/wiki/CellProfiler-3-to-4-migration-guide) and [Orientation to CellProfiler code](https://github.com/CellProfiler/CellProfiler/wiki/Orientation-to-CellProfiler-code) are some useful guidlines for developing CellProfiler plugins.
 Follow the instructions for installing CellProfiler on the [Wiki](https://github.com/CellProfiler/CellProfiler/wiki).
 Choose you operating system on the right side panel.
-Once you have installed CellProfiler, set the plugins directory in Cellprofiler preferences.
+Once you have installed CellProfiler, set the plugins directory in Cellprofiler preferences, then save and close CellProfiler.

 ### Previous Plugins
 [Previous plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/master.zip) only work with the precompiled CellProfile executable (version 3.1.8).
 They have default settings for the SCW Sunbird cluster, which can be found in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
 These executables require that a Java Runtime Environment is installed.
 You can get one for example form [Java](https://www.java.com/en/download/).